slidenerd/ec2-mean-test/EC2.md

-# How to install Node.js and MongoDB on EC2 the production hard way
+# How to install Node.js and MongoDB on EC2 the hard way

 Hi!
 I got tired of reading guides on the internet that do no explain anything properly.
 And sorry to say this but the EC2 docs suck at explaining anything.
 This guide is designed for people who are total newbies to the whole world of Amazon, Ubuntu, NGINX, LetsEncrypt and what not.